terrorizer1980/grpc-gateway/README.md

 # Usage

 1. Make sure your Tron grpc serivice has been started on `localhost:50051`  , **you can visit [How to build](http://wiki.tron.network/en/latest/The_TRON_Network.html) for starting Tron service.**
-2. Get the source code and change word dir
+2. Get the source code and change word dir (Strongly suggest update your code before you start the service on your server)

 ```
 # download project